Vobludalib/SaxophoneDifficultyModel/README.md

 As part of Bachelor's thesis at Charles University in Prague

+Documentation for the **ISMIR2025** paper is available on the ISMIR2025 branch.

 #### Installing requirements
 To install all the required Python libraries to run the code, you can run the following on the command line:
 `pip install -r requirements.txt`